Holidays

 Chanukah

 Chanukah, the Festival of Lights, celebrates a miracle in the rededication of the Temple in Jerusalem.
 It starts on the 25th day of Kislev (late November to late December).
 Though the holiday is traditionally celebrated at home, there are also many celebrations at Temple Emanuel; please join us.
+Explore these Chanukah resources to enhance your observance.

 Purim